 You might have noticed in your cover letters that you start every sentence with “I”.
-That’s no stylistic fault, it’s a grammatical must.
+That’s no stylistic fault, it’s a grammatical feature.

 Written German also tends to drop the subject.
 Whenever you have a hard time translating a German sentence, look if it’s suffering from a hidden subject.

 - SOURCE: Zugegeben wurde, dass im Laufe der Ermittlung seitens der Regierung Fehler gemacht wurden.

 - GOOD: The government admitted to making mistakes during the investigation.

 - BAD: It was admitted that in the course of the investigation mistakes were made by the government.

 - WRONG: Admitted was that in the course of the investigation mistakes on the side of the government were made.